magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38132-Infinite-redirect-in-case-of-backend-url-is-different-from-default-website-url.md

 <ins>Actual results</ins>:

 Infinite redirect happens.
-Magento redirects from URL1 to URL2 and back again.
+Magento redirects from URL1 to URL2 and continues back and forth.

 ## Apply the patch